Ridge Regularized Estimation of VAR Models for Inference

 To study the performance of ridge-regularized estimators, I now perform simulation exercises focused on impulse response functions (IRFs).
 Throughout the experiments I will consider structural impulse responses, and I assume that identification can be obtained in a recursive way \citep{kilian2017structural}, which is a widely used approach for structural shock identification in macroeconometrics.

 I consider two setups: \begin{enumerate} \item The three-variable VARMA(1,1) design of \cite{kilianHowReliableAre2011}, representing a small-scale macro model.
-I term this setup ``A''. \item A VAR(5) model in levels, using the $K=7$ variable specification of \cite{giannonePriorSelectionVector2015} with the expanded dataset of \cite{hansenSteinCombinationShrinkage2016a}.\footnote{While the data provided by \cite{hansenSteinCombinationShrinkage2016a} includes releases until 2016.
+I term this setup ``A''. \item A VAR(5) model in levels, using the model specification of \cite{giannonePriorSelectionVector2015} with the dataset of \cite{hansenSteinCombinationShrinkage2016a} consisting of $K=7$ variables in levels.\footnote{The dataset is supplied by the author at \url{https://users.ssc.wisc.edu/~bhansen/progs/var.html}.
+While the data provided by \cite{hansenSteinCombinationShrinkage2016a} includes releases until 2016.
 I do not include more recent quarterly data since this is a simulation exercise.
-Moreover, due to the effects of the COVID-19 global pandemic, an extended sample would likely only add data released until Q4 2019 due to overwhelming concerns of a break point.} I term this setup ``B''. \end{enumerate} The specification of \cite{kilianHowReliableAre2011} has already been extensively used in the literature as a benchmark to gauge the basic properties of inference methods.
+Moreover, due to the effects of the COVID-19 global pandemic, an extended sample would likely only add data released until Q4 2019 due to overwhelming concerns of a break point.} I term this setup ``B''.
+For the ease of exposition, in the discussion I will tabulate results only for three variables -- real GDP, investment and federal funds rate -- but complete tables can be found in Appendix \ref{appendix:additional_tables}. \end{enumerate} The specification of \cite{kilianHowReliableAre2011} has already been extensively used in the literature as a benchmark to gauge the basic properties of inference methods.
 On the other hand, the estimation task of \cite{giannonePriorSelectionVector2015} involves more variables and a higher degree of persistence.
 This setting is useful to evaluate the effects of ridge shrinkage when applied to realistic macroeconomic questions.
 It is also a suitable test bench to compare Bayesian methods with frequentist ridge.